beros423/protogen/README.md

 ## UI Overview

 ### 1. File Upload (Input File Format)
-Protogen uses Excel files (`.xlsx`) as input.
+The generator uses Excel files (`.xlsx`) as input.
 Each sheet should contain a 96-well plate format table where each cell represents a well and contains the component name at that position.
 Example:

 |    | A  | B  | C  | ...|
 |----|----|----|----|----|